XML (Extensible Markup Language)

 Classification of XML documents

-Documents in the Extensible Markup Language format can be classified into different classes, namely:
+Documents in Extensible Markup Language format can be divided into different classes, namely:

 Do you have any more questions?